raghavasai16/NextGenesis-Frontend/README.md

 # NextGenesis FrontEnd

 ## Overview
-NextGenesis is a modern, AI-powered HR onboarding platform designed to streamline and gamify the employee induction process.
+NextGenesis FrontEnd is a modern, AI-powered HR onboarding platform designed to streamline and gamify the employee induction process.
 This frontend application provides an interactive, user-friendly interface for new hires, HR managers, and reviewers, leveraging smart forms, document upload, AI validation, and real-time notifications.

 ## Features
 - Adaptive onboarding forms